soulmachines/sm-web-component/README.md

 The aim of the web components is to allow for easy integration of a Digital Person into any website.
 We have two main types of users, a developer and a non tech person.

-To support these two different types of users we out two different scripts.
+To support these two different types of users we have two different scripts.

 The first is a script called `web-components.js`.
 Once added to a web page you'll be able to use our custom html elements `<sm-video />` and `<sm-widget />`.